Volleyball offers fast, furious and exhilarating action making it one of the most popular sports on the Olympic

 The six-person teams employ three players at the net and three at the back of the court.
 The player in the specialist ‘libero’ position performs an exclusively defensive role and can replace any of the back three players.
 This player is easily spotted as they must wear a different coloured shirt.

 Powerful jump serves send the ball speeding across the net, while players who are more than 2m tall can reach heights of up to 3.5m when smashing the ball with all their strength into the opposing team's court.
 Also expect to see players diving full-length to retrieve a ball moments before it hits the floor.

 While it's useful for players to have height and long reach for spikes and blocks, physique alone does not determine success.
 Pay attention to the setter who orchestrates gameplay and communicates tactics to teammates.
 Getting the ball to the setter is key for teams to set up and execute attacks.

 In beach volleyball, matches are the best of three sets, with 21 points needed to win a set (15 in the third and deciding set).
 With just two players per team and the added variables of sand, sun and wind, beach volleyball is gruelling to play but spectacular to watch.
 Look out for players signalling to each another with their fingers behind their backs so that the other team can't see their strategy.

 Powerhouse nations and rising stars

 The Russian Federation has earned the most Olympic gold medals - four each for both men and women.
-In an effort to counter the height and power of Soviet athletes, other countries developed quick attacks and feints, adding to the complexity and excitement of the gameplay.
+In an effort to counter the height and power of Russian athletes, other countries developed quick attacks and feints, adding to the complexity and excitement of the gameplay.
 In recent years, Brazil and the USA have upped their game to compete with the European countries that have traditionally been the powerhouses of the sport.